How Mounting Works

-To create a mount point on Microsoft Windows machines, Veeam uses the iSCSI protocol.
-The remote machine (original VM) or staging server acts as an iSCSI initiator.
-The mount server associated with the backup repository acts as an iSCSI target.
-The iSCSI mount point is non-persistent – it is created only for duration of the restore process.
+To mount a VM file system on to machines with the Microsoft Windows operating system, Veeam uses the iSCSI protocol.
+The original virtual machine or staging Microsoft SQL Server acts as an iSCSI initiator, and a mount server associated with the backup repository acts as an iSCSI target.
+The iSCSI mount point is non-persistent and only exists during the recovery process.